|Best For||Hobbyist Blogger|

 - Google Reader

 - Google Glass

-Google has gone through countless changes with their local business product (aka Google Places, Google+ Local, Google MyBusiness, etc).
-Google has started and ends more messaging apps than I can keep track of.
+Google has gone through countless changes with its local business product (aka Google Places, Google+ Local, Google MyBusiness, etc.).
+Google has started and ended more messaging apps than I can keep track of.

 In other words, even though Blogger has a lot of benefits with Google, blogging is not and never will be Google’s priority.

 Blogger will always be under threat of shutting down – even if it’s doing well.

 If they did shut down – you wouldn’t lose your content but would have to transition your blog according to Google’s timeline – not yours.
 The bottom line is that there are more reliable options: